 CIMA will only accept the approved auditors to verify the audited accounts.
 The appointment is obligatory for both private and mutual funds.

 The appointed lawyer will participate in the preparation of offering documents and the registration of the company.
 It is an optional but advisable appointment.

 The annual returns require you to file annual returns as an exempted company and as an investment fund.

 As a Cayman exempted company

-In January each year, you must submit an annual return and annual fee to the Cayman Registrar.
-The obligation is applied on exempted companies that don’t hold a license to conduct business within the Cayman Islands.
+In January of each year, you must submit an annual return and annual fee to the Cayman Registrar.
+The obligation is applied to exempted companies that don’t hold a license to conduct business within the Cayman Islands.
 The filing must state the confirmation that the company fully complies with the Cayman Companies Act.

 The failure of submission will result in a penalty.

 All Cayman funds are required to file the Fund Annual Return (FAR) alongside the financial statements within six months after the fiscal year-end.
 For the return filing, you must submit the following documents on the Regulatory Enhanced Electronic Forms Submission (REEFS) portal: